Self Drive Tour

 • 75-minute Stadium Tour (Baltimore)

-• Washington Nationals vs Atlanta Braves Ticket (Lead In)
+• Washington Nationals vs Phillies Tickets (Lead In)

 • Timed entrance to the Louisville Slugger Museum and Factory

-• St. Louis Cardinals vs Milwaukee Brewers Ticket (Lead In)
+• St. Louis Cardinals vs Washington Nationals Tickets (Lead In)

 • Game Day Tour (Chicago)

-• Chicago Cubs vs New York Mets Ticket (Lead In)
+• Chicago Cubs vs Miami Marlins Tickets (Lead In)

 Price Excludes